zhang1hengjjj/zhang1hengjjj/README.md

 - 👋 Hi, I’m @1heng
 - 👀 I’m interested in aboselutely nothing
-- 🌱 I’m currently learning shit
+- 🌱 I’m currently learning BME
-- 💞️ I’m looking to collaborate on destorying everthing
+- 💞️ I’m looking to ...
 - 📫 How to reach me ...

 <!---